dotnet/roslyn/docfx/index.md

 This is your docfx landing page.

-Click "Docs" across the top to get get started.
+Click "Docs" across the top to get started.